Overview

 Retrieving histograms

-With the suggested function below, you will be able to retrieve the related stories that match your criteria.
+The suggested function below will retrieve the related stories that match your criteria.

 import requests